 Proper identification of cutworms and armyworms can be difficult.
-Usually, larvae are hard to find, and identifying characters may not be as prevalent on younger specimens.
+Most of them hide in the soil during the day and are hard to find.
+The identifying characteristics mentioned here may not be as prevalent on younger specimens.

 NEW: A downloadable QUICK GUIDE is available at: beav.es/Zpk.